Image Slider

 Evening: Roppongi

-Go to the ritzy Roppongi district for dinner.
-This is another upscale area in Tokyo, featuring the Roppongi Hills Mori Tower building and the modern Mori Art Museum, which stays open late and also features a great observation deck.
-For those who like to party, there are plenty of bars, clubs, and izakayas in Roppongi that are foreigner-friendly.
+Head to the ritzy Roppongi district for dinner.
+This stylish area is home to the Roppongi Hills Mori Tower building and the modern Mori Art Museum, which stays open late and offers an impressive observation deck.
+If you want to spend more time in Ginza instead, consider staying for a mixology or bar tour before heading to Roppongi later in the evening.
+If you are in the mood to party, Roppongi also has plenty of bars, clubs, and izakayas that are particularly welcoming to international visitors.

 Tokyo Skyline with Tokyo Skytree against a blue sky